LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 ## Motivation

-Motivation for the Lisk Interoperability module and the cross-chain update transaction can be found in [LIP "Introduce Interoperability module"][base-interoperability-LIP].
+Motivation for the Lisk Interoperability module and the cross-chain update transaction can be found in [LIP "Introduce Interoperability module"][research:base-interoperability].

 ## Rationale